utioritse/Alaxia-Magic-Potion-Industry/README.md

 - Fire Resistance Potion has the highest average customer rating across the five regions, because who wouldn't be happy with being resistant to fire?

 ## Further Drilling
-### Making use of the dashboard's interactive features, I searched for more insights.
+### Leveraging the interactive features of the dashboard, I explored deeper insights into potion sales and regional trends.
 #### Fire Resistance
 Making use of the region slicer, we learn Fire Resistance Potion is sold mostly in Golden Hills, which would suggest a bombardment of fire-based attacks in the region.
-The average rating of the potion also falls to the mid-point as frequent and consistent use by customers draws harsher criticism.
+The average rating of the potion also falls to the mid-range as frequent and consistent use by customers draws harsher criticism.